-Below are links to all of the products that we have purchased relative to our off-the-grid needs issues for our cabin in the Rockies.
+Below are links to all of the products that we have purchased relative to our off-the-grid needs for our cabin in the Rockies.
 There is a lot here and much more than I expect you will use, but I thought I’d be comprehensive and you can decide what you think is worthwhile.
 When there was a manufacturer’s website I’ve listed that, but many things are obscure and were just purchased from amazon.com.

 A note about relying on 12-volt DC for power

 We have a single 110-volt AC outlet in the cabin that runs to the generator, but we very rarely use it.
 If you start with 12-volt DC thinking and a boat/RV mindset, and know what you’re getting into, it is a completely viable approach that will keep your costs low.
 It is not a way to duplicate on-grid living.

 About our generator

-It runs on gas only, has manual start and can put out 3,300 watts.?We recently spotted a DuroMax XP4850EH Hybrid Portable Dual Fuel Propane/Gas Camping RV generator
+It runs on gas only, has manual start and can put out 3,300 watts.
+We spotted a DuroMax XP4850EH Hybrid Portable Dual Fuel Propane/Gas Camping RV generator

-on sale at 1sale.com for $325, close to the same price we paid for our model.
+on sale $325, close to the same price we paid for our model.
 But the DuroMax is dual fuel (gas and propane) and electric-start.
-If we had that model, we could pull the wheels off?and make a permanent installation.
+If we had that model, we could pull the wheels off and make a permanent installation.
 We’d wire an interior wall switch start in parallel with a low-voltage start running to the battery bank.
 I think we will still likely do that someday, but right now we really don’t need it so it isn’t a priority.

 - 12-volt DC refrigerator – The manufacturer is Grape Solar.
 You can view the model we bought on Home Depot’s website, homedepot.com.
 Grape Solar is a small company out of Eugene, Ore., that imports the basic fridge from China and then improves it for the North American market.

 - Propane tankless water heater – Visit aquahstore.com/catalog.
 This one is sized right for us (3 GPM).
 The usual brands (Rheem, etc) are far more expensive and are sized for a suburban home.
 Some of these Aquah models only need a pair of D-cell batteries to ignite.

 - Propane Furnace – Go to williamscomfortprod.com.
 We had to special order the propane version suitable for 8,000-feet elevation.
 The furnace does not require any electricity – the millivolt gas valve is powered by temperature and the thermostat uses a pair of AAA batteries.
 So it heats by convection only – no fan required.

 - RV toilet – To see the model we are buying, visit dometic.com.
 The trick here will be having a good draining method for the cold months.

 Solar & electrical

 - Solar charge controller – See morningstarcorp.com.
 This is a PWM model that is both a charge controller and a load manager.
-PWM is a good technology when you only use your system periodically (use on weekends, recharge on weekdays),?as it is better at extending battery life than a MPPT controller.
+PWM is a good technology when you only use your system periodically (use on weekends, recharge on weekdays), as it is better at extending battery life than a MPPT controller.
 Although MPPT is more efficient (and more expensive), the advantages of MPPT are minute on small scale systems like ours.

 - Golf cart batteries – See them at samsclub.com.

 - Choosing batteries is controversial – many people have the “you get what you pay for” perspective that says you should order Trojan or Interstate batteries that are much more expensive, but will probably last longer.
 Our perspective is that often the same product is sold under different brands and you are paying for the brand more than the product.
 Or, in some cases, you pay double for something that will last only 25% longer.
 In a few years, we’ll find out if we were right.

 - Protecting electronics from inductive loads – We use a bi-directional diode across our water pump to protect the load controller.
 The fridge bypasses the load controller completely.

 - Voltage drop calculator – This is used for sizing DC wire gauge: calculator.net.

-- Relay used to load manage the current to our fridge – See amzn.com.?We used this because we did not want the fridge load going through the load controller.
+- Relay used to load manage the current to our fridge – See amazon.com.
+We used this because we did not want the fridge load going through the load controller.
 The load is high current and inductive, but we wanted to take advantage of the load controller’s low-voltage cutoff at 11.7 volts (which protects the batteries) and have a single main breaker for the entire cabin.?So we wired the fridge through this relay directly to the batteries, but the relay is controlled by the load manager and the load manager is switched at the breakers.

 - 9-watt 12-volt LED bulb with E26 base – Go to smile.amazon.com.
 These are brighter bulbs for our pole lamps.

 - Pantry door light switch control – Visit smile.amazon.com.
 We kept leaving the pantry closet light on accidentally, so we wired it to a magnetic door switch so it would come on automatically when opened – like a refrigerator light.
 Having a low voltage system meant we didn’t have to use a separate relay.

 - 2-watt LED dome light used in outhouse, pantry and crawl space – Go to smile.amazon.com.
-This light is really bright, very inexpensive and is perfect for any place where aesthetics aren’t important?(the light is fairly cold).
+This light is really bright, very inexpensive and is perfect for any place where aesthetics aren’t important (the light is fairly cold).

-Most electronics actually run on low voltage DC.
+Note: Most electronics actually run on low voltage DC.
 The power adapters/wall warts are dropping the voltage and converting to DC.
 And small electronics are often USB powered.
 USB is 5-volts DC.
 So we have many car USB adapters and they are used to power phones, tablets and other small stuff – even a small fan.?My cabin computer is a tablet with a Bluetooth keyboard and mouse and is perfectly powered this way.